 - The City is not required by law to create a new record or list from an already existing request or provide public records exempt by express provisions of law from disclosure.

-- Requests for public records are submitted on a Public Records Request Form or via e-mail.
+- Requests for public records are submitted on a Public Records Request form.